AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/module-2/class-6.md

 ### Push Yourself Further

-- [ ] Next class, you'll be building a small business's website
+- [ ] For your checkpoint, you'll be building a small business's website
 - [ ] Look ahead and start wireframing what that will look like.
 - [ ] Look ahead and see if you can get a jump on git branching.
-- [ ] Rebuild another [Calculator](https://codepen.io/lalwanivikas/pen/eZxjqo) if you're up for it!

 ## Blogs to Show You Know